Skip to main content

 Below 50%

 Your CV is missing too many required keywords and qualifications.
-A recruiter will rarely see this application.
-A complete re-tailoring of your CV specifically for this role is needed.
+Most ATS configurations will not surface this to a recruiter.
+The only path forward is a targeted rewrite of your CV specifically for this role.

 Keyword presence